cu-mkp/sandbox/docs/su21_fox_mackenzie_final-project-disorganization.md

-which garden lilies grow and flower, offer yet further advice on the appropriate type of earth for use in casting, and, finally, discuss the rate at which ducklings grow and how one should feed them?[^1] (See image below for the page in question) Does he perceive a relationship between the topics covered in these entries?
+which garden lilies grow and flower, offer yet further advice on the appropriate type of earth for use in casting, and, finally, discuss the rate at which ducklings grow and how one should feed them?[^1] (See image below for the page in question, fol.
+[41r](https://edition640.makingandknowing.org/#/folios/41r/f/41r/tl)) Does he perceive a relationship between the topics covered in these entries?
 Was he simply jotting down information as it occurred to him as he went about his life?
 Was Ms. Fr.
 640 a work in progress that the author intended to rearrange at a later